 You will begin the module by considering the effects of rotation on fluid flows.
 This naturally leads to the important concept of geostrophy, which enables ocean currents to be inferred from measurements of the sea surface height or from vertical profiles of seawater density.
 Geostrophy also plays a key role in the development of a model for the global scale circulation of abyssal ocean.
 The role of the wind in driving the ocean will be examined.
 This enables us to model the large-scale circulation of the ocean including the development of oceanic gyres and strong western boundary currents, such as the Gulf Stream.
 The module concludes by examining the role of waves, both at the sea surface and internal to the ocean.
 The differences between wave motion at mid-latitudes and the Equator are examined, as is the roll of the Equator as a wave-guide.
 The equatorial waves that you will study are intimately linked with the El Niño phenomenon that affects the climate throughout the globe.

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring and review of modules.
 Where this activity leads to significant change to a programme and modules, the University will endeavour to consult with affected students.
 The University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 Availability of optional modules may be restricted owing to timetabling, lack of demand, or limited places.
 Where this is the case, you will be asked to make alternative module choices and you will be supported during this process.

-A LevelsAAA including an A in Mathematics or if Further Mathematics being taken at A-Level: AAB including A in Mathematics and B in Further Mathematics.
+A LevelsAAA including an A in Mathematics. or if Further Mathematics being taken at A-Level: AAB including A in Mathematics and B in Further Mathematics.
 If you are taking an EPQ and three A-levels, we may offer you a one grade reduction on our advertised typical offer, if you achieve an A in the EPQ.

 T LevelsNot accepted.